 First, try replacing the battery with a fresh 9-volt unit.
 This should stop the beeping.
 If it doesn’t, you may need to reset the detector.
 The procedure differs slightly depending on the type of detector you have.
-For details, visit this FireX FAQ page.
+For details, visit the FireX Manuals page.

 Even the cleanest home can have very fine dust particles in the air.
 These particles can sometimes collect inside a smoke alarm, causing it to chirp or even go into alarm.